hyprwm/Hyprland/README.md

 <br>

 </div>

-# Notice

-Hyprland is still in pretty early development compared to some other Wayland compositors.

-Although Hyprland is pretty stable, it may have some bugs.

 # Features

+- All of the eyecandy: gradient borders, blur, animations, shadows and much more
+- A lot of customization
+- Much more QoL stuff than other wlr-based compositors
+- Custom bezier curves for the best animations
+- Powerful plugin support
 - Easily expandable and readable codebase
-- Plugin support
+- Fast and active development
+- Not scared to provide bleeding-edge features
 - Config reloaded instantly upon saving
-- Custom bezier curve based animations
-- Dual Kawase blur
-- Drop shadows
-- Rounded corners
-- Gradient borders
 - Fully dynamic workspaces
+- Two built-in layouts and more available as plugins
 - Closely follows `wlroots-git`
 - Global keybinds passed to your apps of choice
-- A lot of customization
-- Bundled wlroots
-- Window/layer fade in/out
 - Tiling/pseudotiling/floating/fullscreen windows
-- Switching workspaces between window modes on the fly
 - Special workspaces (scratchpads)
+- Window groups (tabbed mode)
-- Window/monitor rules
+- Powerful window/monitor/layer rules
 - Socket-based IPC
-- Event system for bash scripts
-- Full damage tracking
-- Docks support
-- Drawing tablet support
-- Native IME + Input panels support
+- Native IME and Input Panels Support
 - and much more...

 <br>